 You can also install WordPress or other popular CMS systems like Joomla, Drupal, Magento, and Prestashop, to name a few.

 Many web hosting providers opt to use Cpanel as the standard control panel for managing your website.
-Hostinger uses their own solution called Hpanel.
+Hostinger uses its own website builder called Hpanel.

 So, what’s the difference?